Haaga

-Haaga (Haga köping) is a district and a former municipality in the Western major district of Helsinki with a population of 25,435.
+Haaga (Haga) is a district and a former municipality in the Western major district of Helsinki with a population of 25,435.

+Municipality of Haaga

+Official name for the municipality was Haagan kauppala (Haga köping) and it was consolidated to Helsinki in 1946.

+As an independent municipality Haaga was smaller than the modern day district of Helsinki.
+It's land area was 3.78 km² (c.
+1.46 sq mi) in 1945 and about 3,000 inhabitants lived in the municipality before the merger.

+District of Helsinki

 Haaga is divided into four subareas, which are Pohjois-Haaga (northern Haaga), Etelä-Haaga (southern Haaga), Kivihaka and Lassila.
+Land area of the Haaga district is 5.32 km² (c.
+2.05 sq mi) as of 2014.
 It is home to the Haaga Rhododendron Park.

 Haaga has two railway stations: Huopalahti railway station in south and Pohjois-Haaga railway station in north.
 Frequent users of the trains are students attending Haaga-Helia University of Applied Sciences, as their campuses are spread out between 25 and 45 minutes between each other by train.

 Studies at the university include: business, finance, hospitality and tourism (including masters level), information technology, and management assistance.
 All these courses are available to exchange students interested in attending.